 What Medications are Used for Alcohol Addiction Treatment?

 Alcohol addiction treatment requires particular medications to abate withdrawal symptoms.
-These medications are used in the treatment of alcohol use disorder (AUD) as part of medication-assisted treatment (MAT).
+Medication-assisted treatment (MAT) is used to treat alcohol use disorder (AUD), utilizing specific FDA-approved medications to treat alcohol dependence as part of a comprehensive approach.
 Those factors considered, here are just a few of the many medication varieties used in our alcohol addiction MAT therapy.

 • Naltrexone: This medication suppresses the reward center of the brain that alcohol use feeds.
 It also counteracts alcohol’s “drunk” effects, preventing you from feeling the full extent of its intoxicating effects.
 Both these factors combined suppress your cravings to drink.